HP, Oracle seek pretrial wins in Itanium case

-SAN FRANCISCO (Reuters) - U.S. tech giants Hewlett Packard (HPQ.N) and Oracle ORCL.O on Monday both sought pretrial wins in their bitter legal battle over whether Oracle can end support for Itanium, a heavy-duty microprocessor.
+SAN FRANCISCO, March 26 (Reuters) - U.S. tech giants Hewlett Packard and Oracle on Monday both sought pretrial wins in their bitter legal battle over whether Oracle can end support for Itanium, a heavy-duty microprocessor.

 But HP argues that the companies agreed support for Itanium would continue in an earlier settlement reached over Oracle’s hiring of former HP chief executive Mark Hurd, and has sued Oracle in a California state court, calling Oracle’s decision “anti-customer”.